Mathioks/ai-language-acquisition-pathways/index.md

 | 7,000                       | 95.43%           | 91%–99%                              | 138 (4)                   | 10               |
 | 8,000                       | 96.3%            |                                      |                           |                  |

-Below is an example of a sentence where 80% and 95% of the words are understood.

-> 80% comprehension:
->
-“Bingle for help!” you shout.
-“This loopity is dying!”
-You put your fingers on her neck.
-Nothing.
-Her flid is not weafling.
-You take out your joople and bingle 119, the emergency number in Japan.
-There’s no answer!
-Then you muchy that you have a new befourn assengle.
-It’s from your gutring, Evie.
-She hunwres at Tokyo University.
-You play the assengle. “…if you get this…” Evie says. “…I can’t vickarn now… the important passit is…” Suddenly, she looks around, dingle.
-“Oh no, they’re here!
-Cripett… the frib!
-Wasple them ON THE FRIB!…” BEEP! the assengle parantles.
-Then you gratoon something behind you…”

-> 95% comprehension:
->
-In the morning, you start again.
-You shower, get dressed, and walk pocklent.
-You move slowly, half- awake.
-Then, suddenly, you stop.
-Something is different.
-The streets are fossit.
-Really fossit.
-There are no people.
-No cars.
-Nothing.
-“Where is dowargle?” you ask yourself.
-Suddenly, there is a loud quapen—a police car.
-It speeds by and almost hits you.
-It crashes into a store across the street!
-Then, another police car farfoofles.
-The police officer sees you.
-“Off the street!” he shouts.
-“Go home, lock your door!”
-“What?
-Why?” you shout back.
-But it’s too late.
-He is gone.